e815135/Shiny-App-Project/README.md

 control.
 This was made using {golem}.
 Additionally, it includes some other smaller apps showing examples of action buttons, creating a bottom navigation bar and modularisation.

-This app is the first version, future development is being carried out internally and not on through GitHub.
+This app is the first version, future development is being carried out internally and not through GitHub.

 # gitShiny